 When the prosecutors secure a conviction, there are certain articles of evidence that they must present.
 These are things that the prosecutor must prove to the judge or jury, showing sufficient evidence of a criminal act.

-- They exposed themselves in the presence of another person – There has to be a person who was within sight of the offender exposed themselves.
+- They exposed themselves in the presence of another person – There has to be a person who was within sight of the offender exposing themselves.
 This does not mean that person saw them.

 - They exposed their intimate or private body parts – This includes the genitals, buttocks, and female breasts with the areola visible.